neckleshole-source/The-Freuid-Challenge-2026---IJCAI---ECAI_competition/MODEL.md

 ​If $\sigma^2<=150$, it has undergone a physical recapture step (is_digital = 0).

 ​📈 Training and Validation Pipeline

 ​Optimization Parameters

-​Optimizer: AdamW (Learning Rate: 1\times10^{-4} for stable gradient updates during fine-tuning).
+​○ Optimizer: AdamW (Learning Rate: $1\times10^{-4}$ for stable gradient updates during fine-tuning).
-​Loss Function: Binary Cross Entropy Loss (BCELoss).
+​○ Loss Function: Binary Cross Entropy Loss (BCELoss).
-​Batch Size: 16 (optimized for GPU VRAM limits).
+​○ Batch Size: 16 (optimized for GPU VRAM limits).

 Train / Validation Partitioning
 ​To ensure our calculated FREUID Score is mathematically sound and reflects general performance, the combined training data is systematically split: